Bucket System

 Operation History

 Each bucket stores the recent history of operations on each , not just the latest state of the row.
-This is another core part of the PowerSync architecure — the PowerSync Service can efficiently query the operations that each client needs to receive in order to be up to date.
+This is another core part of the PowerSync architecture — the PowerSync Service can efficiently query the operations that each client needs to receive in order to be up to date.
 Tracking of operation history is also key to the data integrity and consistency properties of PowerSync.
-When a change occurs in the source database that affects a certain bucket (based on the Sync Rules or Sync Streams configuration), that change will be appended to the operation history in that bucket.
+When a change occurs in the source database that affects a certain bucket (based on your Sync Streams, or legacy Sync Rules), that change will be appended to the operation history in that bucket.
 Buckets are therefore treated as “append-only” data structures.
 That being said, to avoid an ever-growing operation history, the buckets can be compacted (this is automatically done on PowerSync Cloud).Bucket Storage

-The PowerSync Service persists the bucket state in durable storage: there is a pluggable storage layer for bucket data, and MongoDB and Postgres are currently supported.
-We refer to this as the bucket storage database and it is separate from the connection to your source database (Postgres, MongoDB, MySQL or SQL Server).
+The PowerSync Service persists the bucket state in durable storage: there is a pluggable storage layer for bucket data, and MongoDB and Postgres are currently supported as bucket storage databases.
+The bucket storage database is separate from the connection to your source database (Postgres, MongoDB, MySQL or SQL Server).
 Our cloud-hosting offering (PowerSync Cloud) uses MongoDB Atlas as the bucket storage database.
 Persisting the bucket state in a database is also part of how PowerSync achieves high scalability: it means that the PowerSync Service can have a low memory footprint even as you scale to very large volumes of synced data and users/clients.Replication From the Source Database

-As mentioned above, one of the primary purposes of the PowerSync Service is replicating data from the source database, based on the Sync Rules or Sync Streams configuration:
+As mentioned above, one of the primary purposes of the PowerSync Service is replicating data from the source database, based on your Sync Streams (or legacy Sync Rules):

-- Pre-processes the data according to the Sync Rules or Sync Streams, splitting data into buckets (as explained above) and transforming the data if required.
+- Pre-processes the data according to your Sync Streams (or Sync Rules), splitting data into buckets (as explained above) and transforming the data if required.

 - Persists each operation into the relevant buckets, ready to be streamed to clients.